 Cons: No vestibule, design is not good in wind, small tent stakes, pole joints get stuck in sleeves.

-The Copper Canyon 8 was tied in second place with the Kelty Parthenon 8 for best in comfort and scored very highly in our overall testing.
+The Copper Canyon 8 scored very highly in our overall testing.
 We loved this tent's box shape that made it super comfortable.
-It unfortunately doesn't have a vestibule for its rain fly but that's compensated for with its huge floor space.
+It, unfortunately, doesn't have a vestibule for its rain fly but that's compensated for with its huge floor space.
 This well-made tent is a favorite of ours but just wasn't comfy enough for an award.

 This Tent has a great box shape to it, allowing you to be able to stand throughout the tent.
 It also allows you and your fellow tent-goers to circulate without bumping into each other.
 This tent has similar windows to the Coleman Instant Tent 6, which allows the tent to breathe on hot days.
 This is more comfortable than the Coleman because its roof is mesh and it stands up better without being staked down.